and customer service teams on the same page.

 Marketing Automation's False Start

 At first sight, marketing automation is a very tempting and enticing tool.
 A platform that gives you the ability to reach your best prospects with the right message, at the right time, without manually having to kill yourself to do it!
-Seems like a no-brainer, so you sign up.
+Seems like a no-brainer, so you sign up especially when linked to Dynamics 365 CRM.
 However, once the system gets installed and after a few email blasts are sent, a landing page is built, and the results come back mixed (and they often do), one of two things usually happens:

 Turning the Tide, Achieving Your Desired Results

 Often, organizations start with their initial goals in mind when considering what they hope to achieve with marketing automation.
 Rather than look at it this way, try working backward from your desired results and from the customer’s vantage point.
 For instance: What actions must your buyer take before they make a purchase?
 Or before they even know you exist?

 Beginning to think more like your buyer, and even taking the time to create a flowchart of their buying journey can be extremely beneficial and will help open your eyes as to what is most important to them.
 It’s not so much about your product or service as it is about their desire for a solution to a problem.
 As such, start from who they are, what industry, what size and what role they play in the decision-making process.
 Add to that what problem they’re trying to solve and where they spend their time so you can target your communications appropriately.
 Now you are in a better position to write your content and build an effective list.

 Marketing Automation will make the communications and tracking process effective and easier.
 However, if you are using ClickDimensions, Act-On or other MA system that integrate with Dynamics CRM to make efficient use of the tool your focus must change from being a general practitioner to becoming a specialist.
 Your content must be far more targeted, leading the reader down a knowledge path that you have created to match their buying behavior.